-Once you’ve decided when your re-enrolment date is, you’ll need to re-enrol all eligible employees within six weeks of that date.
+- You'll need to re-enrol all eligible employees within six weeks of your chosen re-enrolment date.

 Can I use postponement for re-enrolment?

-You can’t apply a postponement period when re-enrolling employees, but because you have a six month window to complete your re-enrolment duties, you can choose a re-enrolment date that suits your business.
+You can’t apply a postponement period when re-enrolling employees, but because you have a six-month window to complete your re-enrolment duties, you should be able to pick a re-enrolment date that suits your business.

-The employees that you’ll need to assess for re-enrolment will be employees who were previously auto enrolled onto your pension scheme but have since:
+You’ll need to assess your employees who were previously auto enrolled into your pension scheme but have since:

 - Chosen to pay in less than the minimum contributions of auto enrolment; or

-You’ll need to write to any employees that you’ve re-enrolled to let them know.
-This communication should be sent during the same six week window that you have to re-enrol all eligible employees.
-In this letter, you’ll also need to let them know that they have one month to opt-out of the pension scheme if they’d like to.
+You’ll need to send letters to any employees that you’ve re-enrolled to tell them about it.
+This needs to happen during the same six-week window that you have to re-enrol all eligible employees.

 If any of your employees choose not to be re-enrolled in your workplace pension scheme, they’ll need to opt out.
 If you use our workplace pension, we’ll handle opt-outs for you and let you know when we receive them.

-Some of your employees might have opted out previously, in which case they’ll need to opt out each time they’re re-enrolled if they’d rather not contribute to a pension scheme.
+Remember, any employees who might have opted out previously will need to do this each time they’re re-enrolled, if they still don't want to contribute to a pension scheme.

-You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three year anniversary of your staging date.
+You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three-year anniversary of your duties start date.
 Even if you don’t have any employees that need to be re-enrolled, you still have to declare that you’re compliant.

-Re-enrolment is an ongoing process.
-You’ll need to re-enrol all eligible employees on a three-year cycle and follow the steps above.
+Re-enrolment is an ongoing process – you’ll need to re-enrol all eligible employees on a three-year cycle.
+You need to follow the steps above each time.

 Find out more about auto enrolment